 It is a useful skill, but at this point it is like an animal that is starving and eats one of its own limbs.
 It may have been the right decision at some time, but it is neither wise nor sustainable long term.

-Melting pot leaders have created an elaborate fictional paradigm in which, for example, this or that 'civilized behavior' is the true test of a human being's development.
-As each fiction slowly gets washed away by fact it is replaced by new more complex fictions.
+Melting pot leaders have created an elaborate fictional paradigm in which, for example, this or that culturally dependent 'civilized behavior' is the true test of a human being's development.
+As each fiction slowly gets washed away by fact it is replaced by new more complex fictions within a less diverse ecosystem.

 A person can justify literally anything.
 You can go door to door shooting dogs and if somebody complains, as long as you have the best gun you can say "I was just killing fleas."